jmswrnr/spotilocal/README.md

 Inspired by [Snip](https://github.com/dlrudie/Snip), but using a different approach for faster updates.

-- ⚡ Real-time updates of track information; < 1s delay, no rate limiting
+- ⚡ Instant updates of track information; < 1s delay, no rate limiting.
-- 💻 Runs in the background; find it in the system tray
+- 💻 Runs in the background; find it in the system tray.
+- 🪟 Built-in Web Widget for easy use in OBS browser source.

 ## Settings